 then,

 Step 2.
 Double-click in the middle of the (newly created and positioned) floating viewport. gCADPlus will switch automatically back to modelspace.
-A magenta-colored rectangle will show on the background of the modelspace.
-Size the view using the handles (grips) on corners and move it (using the handle in the center of the view).
+A magenta-colored rectangle will appear on the background of the model space.
+Size the view using the handles (grips) on corners and move it (using the handle in the centre of the view).

-Tip: Make sure that you cover the part of the drawing you want to display.
+Tip: Make sure you cover the part of the drawing you want to display.

 Tip.
 When you return to the layout sheet, note the rectangle with the dotted line.
 This shows the position of the floating viewport on the paper.
-One final step is required to set the layout properly.
+One final step is required to set the layout correctly.
 Right-click and select ‘deactivate the viewport‘.
-It is possible to rotate the magenta viewport frame in modelspace, but that’s not recommended.
+Rotating the magenta viewport frame in modelspace is possible, but that’s not recommended.

 How to manage modelspace views on layout sheets: A primer

-YouTube movie This movie is in response to a user question: ‘How do you get rid of the pink rectangle after you have gone to a floating viewport on a layout page and double-clicked in your layout?
-The pink rectangle box appears and I can’t make any more changes to the drawing.’
+This movie is in response to a user question: ‘How do you get rid of the pink rectangle after you have gone to a floating viewport on a layout page and double-clicked in your layout?
+The pink rectangle box appears, and I can’t make any more changes to the drawing.’
 We show that the box outlined in pink/magenta shows what will be shown on a floating viewport in the layout.
-It is possible to move, the box, change its size, and even rotate it, but unlike the case in AutoCAD, you cannot edit the design at this point.
+It is possible to move the box, change its size, and even rotate it, but unlike the case in AutoCAD, you cannot edit the design at this point.
 To do that, it is necessary to return to the layout space.
 That’s done by right-clicking and selecting ‘Display on Layout’.
-There is one final step required before the design can be edited, it is necessary to deactivate the viewport before it is possible to switch back to modelspace.
+One final step is required before the design can be edited; it is necessary to deactivate the viewport before switching back to modelspace.
 That’s done by selecting the modelspace tab at the bottom of the screen.

 Tip: A floating viewport occupying most of the page is usually created automatically.
-If the floating viewport does not show, right-click on the layout tab name and select create a new viewport.
+If it does not show, right-click on the layout tab name and select “create a new viewport.”